drevanth095-maker/capstone-project/README.md

 Clustering helps businesses make data-driven marketing and strategic decisions.

-3. Dataset Description
+📁3.
+Dataset Description

 The dataset used in this project is:

-File: heart_disease_dataset.csv
+📁File: heart_disease_dataset.csv

 The dataset contains information about patients including medical and lifestyle attributes which can be used to analyze patterns and group individuals.